siegeon/magic.lambda.mail/README.md

 The entirety of the **[server]** node above is optional, and if not given, will be fetched from your configuration settings, using the `IConfiguration` object, which is given through dependency injection.
 You can also override only one or two parts in your **[server]** segment above, and have the system read the rest of the settings from your application's configuration.
+Below are the keys used to fetch configuration settings for SMTP connections, if not explicitly given as part of invocation.

+* magic.smtp.host
+* magic.smtp.port
+* magic.smtp.secure
+* magic.smtp.username
+* magic.smtp.password

 To construct your email's **[message]** part, [see Magic Mime for details](https://github.com/polterguy/magic.lambda.mime).